junxit/us-congress-bills-115/metadata.md

 - 2017-03-21 — Senate amendment agreed to: Amendment SA 192 agreed to in Senate by Unanimous Consent.
 - 2017-03-21 — Senate amendment proposed (on the floor): Amendment SA 192 proposed by Senator Sullivan for Senator Blunt.(consideration: CR S1897; text: CR S1897)
 - 2017-03-21 — Senate amendment submitted
+- 2017-03-22 — Message on Senate action sent to the House.
+- 2017-05-02 — Rules Committee Resolution H. Res.
+305 Reported to House.
+Rule provides for consideration of H.R.
+244 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+- 2017-05-03 — Amendment SA 210 proposed by Senator McConnell.
+To change the enactment date.
+- 2017-05-03 — Amendment SA 211 proposed by Senator McConnell to Amendment SA 210.
+To change the enactment date.
+- 2017-05-03 — Amendment SA 212 proposed by Senator McConnell.
+To change the enactment date.
+- 2017-05-03 — Amendment SA 213 proposed by Senator McConnell to Amendment SA 212 (the instructions of the motion to refer).
+To change the enactment date.
+- 2017-05-03 — Amendment SA 214 proposed by Senator McConnell to Amendment SA 213.
+To change the enactment date.
+- 2017-05-03 — Cloture motion on the motion to agree to the House amendment to the Senate amendment numbered 1 presented in Senate.
+(CR S2715-2716)
+- 2017-05-03 — Considered by Senate (Message from the House considered). (consideration: CR S2715-2716)
+- 2017-05-03 — DEBATE - The House proceeded with one hour of debate on the motion that the House concur in the Senate amendments numbered 2 and 3, and concur in Senate amendment numbered 1 with an amendment.
+- 2017-05-03 — McConnell motion to agree to the House amendment to Senate amendment numbered 1 made in Senate. (consideration: CR S2715-2716)
+- 2017-05-03 — McConnell motion to concur in the House amendment to the Senate amendment numbered 1 with an amendment (SA 210) made in Senate. (consideration: CR S2716)
+- 2017-05-03 — Message on House action received in Senate and at desk: House amendment to Senate amendment numbered 1.
+- 2017-05-03 — Motion by Senator McConnell to refer to Senate Committee on Health, Education, Labor, and Pensions the House message to accompany the bill (H.R.
+244) with instructions to report back forthwith with amendment SA 212 made in Senate. (consideration: CR S2716)
+- 2017-05-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-03 — On motion to agree in the Senate amendments numbered 2 and 3, and agree in Senate amendment numbered 1 with an amendment Agreed to by the Yeas and Nays: 309 - 118 (Roll no. 249). (text as House agreed to Senate amendments: CR H3090-3305)
+- 2017-05-03 — Pursuant to the provisions of H.Res.
+305, the Chair recognized Mr. Frelinghuysen for a motion.
+- 2017-05-03 — Pursuant to the provisions of H.Res.
+305, the House moved to concur in the Senate amendments numbered 2 and 3, and concur in Senate amendment numbered 1 with an amendment. (consideration: CR H3089-3307)
+- 2017-05-03 — Resolving differences -- House actions: On motion to agree in the Senate amendments numbered 2 and 3, and agree in Senate amendment numbered 1 with an amendment Agreed to by the Yeas and Nays: 309 - 118 (Roll no. 249).(text as House agreed to Senate amendments: CR H3090-3305)
+- 2017-05-03 — Senate amendment proposed (on the floor): Amendment SA 210 proposed by Senator McConnell.
+- 2017-05-03 — Senate amendment proposed (on the floor): Amendment SA 211 proposed by Senator McConnell to Amendment SA 210.
+- 2017-05-03 — Senate amendment proposed (on the floor): Amendment SA 212 proposed by Senator McConnell.
+- 2017-05-03 — Senate amendment proposed (on the floor): Amendment SA 213 proposed by Senator McConnell to Amendment SA 212 (the instructions of the motion to refer).
+- 2017-05-03 — Senate amendment proposed (on the floor): Amendment SA 214 proposed by Senator McConnell to Amendment SA 213.
+- 2017-05-03 — Senate amendment submitted
+- 2017-05-03 — Senate amendment submitted
+- 2017-05-03 — Senate amendment submitted
+- 2017-05-03 — Senate amendment submitted
+- 2017-05-03 — Senate amendment submitted
+- 2017-05-03 — Senate amendment submitted
+- 2017-05-03 — The previous question was ordered pursuant to the rule.